you1412/bayesian-neural-network/README.md

 # bayesian-neural-network
 Code repo for dissertation: Cold Variational Inference in Neural Networks.

+All experiment notebooks are provided in the notebooks folder.

 ## Getting started
 Development environment is built by `docker`.
 Once you have docker ready, you can do following command to build up the environment and run experiments.
 ```